-The Policy is designed to complement The Friendly Schools Plus program, Highway Heroes program along with the Making Jesus Real philosophy.
+The Policy is designed to complement the Highway Heroes program along with the Making Jesus Real philosophy.
 This is an outline of the whole school process involved in dealing with behaviour management and allows teachers, parents and students to understand the steps involved in implementing this policy.